MKDonnees/myFirstRepo/ReDAIform_v2.md

 | Information collected by (ARC member): | |
 | Any other comments from interviewer? | |
 | Date of information collection: | |

+**NOTES FOR FORM REVISION:
+**Does the research require any specific forms of High Performance Computing? - this question is ambiguous, perhaps reword to "specific compute resources"?
+"What compute resources are used/required/expected?" something like that
+Chaneg about the data to avout data and m,odels
+Second section is too data-centric - revise language to be more open

 ### Endnotes
 1. Does the external funder have a research data policy, or is a data access agreement or plan in place/required?
 If a data management plan is required, create one using [DMPonline](https://dmponline.dcc.ac.uk/). [↑](#endnote-ref-1)